-Ans.
-Windows performance monitor is a tool to capture metrics for the entire server.
-We can use this tool for capturing events of SQL server also.
+Answer: Windows performance monitor is a tool to capture metrics for the entire server.
+We can use this tool for capturing events of the SQL server also.

-Q #25.
-What are 3 ways to get count of the number of records in a table?
+Q #25) What are 3 ways to get a count of the number of records in a table?

-Q #26.
-Can we rename a column in the output of SQL query?
+Q #26) Can we rename a column in the output of the SQL query?

 SELECT column_name AS new_name FROM table_name;

-Ans.
-If defined in inside a compound statement a local temporary table exists only for the duration of that statement but a global temporary table exists permanently in the database but its rows disappears when the connection is closed.
+Answer: If defined inside a compound statement a local temporary table exists only for the duration of that statement but a global temporary table exists permanently in the database but its rows disappear when the connection is closed.

 - Windows mode